syselement/tcm-sec-notes/peh/4-active-directory/2-ad-init-vectors.md

 ![](.gitbook/assets/2024-07-29_17-19-49_663.png)

-- The local SAM hashes are dumped from `SPIDERMAN` and save automatically into the `192.168.31.92_samhashes.sam` file
+- The local SAM hashes are dumped from `SPIDERMAN` and automatically saved into the `192.168.31.92_samhashes.sam` file

 ```bash
 # SPIDERMAN - 192.168.31.92 SAM Hashes